morningspace/docker-registry-cli/README.md

 ### Remove images and tags

-Just like the linux `rm` command to remove directories or files, to remove image and its tags, all can be done by `cli rm` command.
+Just like the linux `rm` command to remove directories or files, to remove one or more images and tags, all can be done by `cli rm` command.

-When specify an image with one tag or multiple tags separated by comma, it can remove one or more tags of that image for you.
-Without specifying any tag, it will remove all tags:
+When specify an image with one ore more tags separated by comma, it can remove one or more tags of that image.
+Without specifying any tag, it will remove all tags of that image:

 ```shell
 # remove a tag for an image